© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Large multivallate hillfort and Palaeolithic rock shelters at Oldbury Hill is a scheduled monument protected by Historic England under reference 1007458.
 View the official record →

-Oldbury Hill is a large multivallate hillfort situated near Ightham in Kent, England, representing an important Iron Age defensive settlement.
+Oldbury Hill is a large multivallate hillfort situated near Ightham in Kent, England, which dates to the Iron Age and represents one of the more substantial defensive settlements of its period in south-eastern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007458.

 Large multivallate hillfort and Palaeolithic rock shelters at Oldbury Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007458.